Malaria Pills Canada — Malarone vs Doxycycline vs Mefloquine: Cost & Which to Choose

-Malaria is a potentially fatal parasitic illness transmitted by Anopheles mosquitoes.
-There is no vaccine approved for travellers; prevention relies on prescription antimalarial medication combined with strict mosquito-bite prevention.
+Malaria is a potentially fatal parasitic disease transmitted by Anopheles mosquitoes.
+No malaria vaccine is approved for Canadian travellers — prevention relies on prescription antimalarial medication started before travel, combined with mosquito-bite prevention.
+Choosing the right medication depends on your destination, trip length, health history, and budget.

 What it protects against